-The formula for cash conversion cycle basically represents a cash flow calculation that intends to determine the time taken by a company to convert its investment in inventory and other similar resource inputs into cash.
+The cash conversion cycle basically represents a cash flow calculation that intends to determine the time taken by a company to convert its investment in inventory and other similar resource inputs into cash.
 In other words, the calculation of the cash conversion cycle determines how long cash remains invested in the form of inventory before the inventory is sold off and cash is collected from the customers.
 It is also known as Net Operating Cycle.

 The cash conversion cycle formula has three separate parts.

 - The first part is pertaining to the current inventory level and it assesses how quickly the company will be able to sell this inventory and it is represented by days inventory outstanding.

 - Then, the second part is pertaining to the current sales and it asses in how much of amount of time the company is able to collect the cash from their sales and it is represented by days sales outstanding.

 - The third part is the current outstanding payables and it represents by when the company will have to pay off its vendors and it is represented by days payables outstanding.

 Mathematically, the formula of the cash conversion cycle is represented as,